AWX

 Administrative resources (organizations, teams, users, and RBAC) are out of scope for agent operations.

-@kai list all failed jobs in the last 24 hours and show their output
+@kai list failed AWX jobs in the last 24 hours and #report their output

 @kai launch the deploy-production job template with version=2.1.0 and monitor it

-@alex check all projects for sync failures and update the stale ones
+@alex check all AWX projects for sync failures and #recommend updates

 ```